-This choice of form factor was considered in \cite{Craps:2014wga,Koshelev:2020foq}, but it leads to background dependence in the action \eqref{NAID} through the factor $\bar{R}_{\rm dS}$ in \eqref{formds}.
-In this paper we rather consider the choice of form factor $\Fc_R\LF \square_s \RF$ corresponding to \eqref{formMin}, so that we can take a smooth low-energy limit and avoid background dependence. } Computing it for the form factor \eqref{formMin}, we obtain
+This choice of form-factor was considered in \cite{Craps:2014wga,Koshelev:2020foq}, but it leads to background dependence in the action \eqref{NAID} through the factor $\bar{R}_{\rm dS}$ in \eqref{formds}.
+In this paper we rather consider the choice of form-factor $\Fc_R\LF \square_s \RF$ corresponding to \eqref{formMin}, so that we can take a smooth low-energy limit and avoid background dependence. } Computing it for the form-factor \eqref{formMin}, we obtain

 To obtain zeros of $\Wc\LF \square_s \RF$, we need to solve the following characteristic equation

 To solve \eqref{characeq}, first we must specify the choice of entire function $\gamma_S\LF \square_s \RF$.
 For simplicity, let us take a compatible choice of entire function \eqref{chformFR} corresponding to $p_i\LF \square_s \RF = \alpha_1\square_s$ that gives